-Is the feature of greater than local significance (e.g. located in more than two local governments, in a tourist precinct or major city centre)?
-Does advice need to be sought from Landgate before proceeding with the submission?
-Does the submission name conform to the policies in Section 1?
-Yes No N/A Language Recognising the public interest Ensuring public safety Cardinal indicators/prefixes/suffixes avoided Assigning the complete extent to the feature Correct use of commemorative names Name is not discriminatory Recognition and use of Aboriginal names Dual naming Consultation with the public Provided evidence of objections i i : Is the 'feature class' used in the name compliant with the approved list of feature classes for Western Australia?
-Is the feature situated on land administered by another government agency?
-Is it situated on land that is privately owned or part of a commercial area?
-Has consultation with these groups been undertaken?
-(See Section 9) If the naming submission originally came from a member of the public, does it include sufficient background information on why the name would be appropriate?
-(See Section 9) If the naming proposal comes from a local government and relates to the local area, has consultation with relevant interest groups such as historical societies and community groups been undertaken?
-(See Section 9) Have the relevant Aboriginal groups been consulted an (See Sections 7 and 9) d provide d their co onsent?
+Is the feature of greater than local significance (e.g. loc governments, in a tourist precinct or major city centre)? sought from Landgate before proceeding with the subm Does the submission name conform to the policies in S Does ad nission? vice need Language Yes No N/A Language Recognising the public interest i i i Recognising the public interest Ensuring public safety i Ĭ i Cardinal indicators/prefixes/suffixes avoided Assigning the complete extent to the feature i i i Correct use of commemorative names i i i Name is not discriminatory i i i Recognition and use of Aboriginal names i i i Dual naming i i i Consultation with the public İ i i Provided evidence of objections į. i i 1 rovided evidence of objections Ī Ī Ш Is the 'feature class' used in the name compliant with the classes for Western Australia? ne approv ed list of feature Is the feature situated on land administered by another situated on land that is privately owned or part of a comconsultation with these groups been undertaken?
+(See nmercial a rea?
+Ha If the naming submission originally came from a membinclude sufficient background information on why the nation (See Section 9) If the naming proposal comes from a local government area, has consultation with relevant interest groups suc and community groups been undertaken?
+(See Section ch as histo Have the relevant Aboriginal groups been consulted an (See Sections 7 and 9) d provide d their co onsent?
 Have the relevant policies been complied with?
-If not, is emergency service response and other service provide ation requ ired with Have the relevant residents, ratepayers and businesses s been co nsulted?
-Have objections received during public consultation bee en addres sed?
+If not, is emergency service response and other service provide ition requ iired with Have the relevant residents, ratepayers and businesse s been co nsulted?
+Have objections received during public consultation be en addres sed?
 Has a report on the naming proposal been discussed a councillors prior to lodgement with Landgate?
-OR - If a delegation of authority has been used, have details officially provided to Landgate? of the rel evant offi cer been
+OR If a delegation of authority has been used, have details officially provided to Landgate? · ·